Vivonet/Gravity/README.md

 ##The Philosophy
 Constructing an interface is a way of communicating.
 It is a way for the developer of an application to communicate relevant contextual information to the user.
 It shouldn't be something that is hard or takes painstaking work.
 It should be as natural as language: as thoughts arranged in such a way as to be understood.

-Gravity takes much of the *work* out of creating a layout, and makes it much more naturally expressible.
+Gravity takes most of the *work* out of creating a layout and lets you get back to being creative.

 ##The Basics
 Gravity is, at its heart, an XML representation of a native layout.
 Its elements are classes and its attributes are generally properties on those classes.
 Some attributes like `gravity`, `color`, `width`, `height`, etc. have special meaning and don't correspond directly to native properties.
 Gravity aims to keep syntax simple and thus employs many special helper handlers for attributes when mapping directly to properties doesn't work.
 For example, UIButton does not have a native "label" property, yet in Gravity you can say `<UIButton title="Press Me"/>`.
 This is because UIButton.title is implemented internally as UIButton.setTitle(_, forState:).